UBC-MDS/gapminderdash-r-g14/README.md

 ## Usage

-The deployed version of the app can be found [here](https://gapdash14-r.herokuapp.com/):

 A basic overview of the dashboard is as follows:

 -   The app can be run from the terminal as described in the installation section